bot-app/trading/docs/developer.md

 ### Devcontainer setup

 The fastest and easiest way to get started is to use [VSCode](https://code.visualstudio.com/) with the Remote container extension.
-This gives developers the ability to start the bot with all required dependencies *without* needing to install any freqtrade specific dependencies on your local machine.
+This gives developers the ability to start the bot with all required dependencies *without* needing to install any trading specific dependencies on your local machine.

 #### Devcontainer dependencies